-Imagine you have been invited to a fabulous party where tons of exciting guests will be in attendance, the food will likely be excellent, and the atmosphere will be epic.
+Imagine you have been invited to a fabulous party where tons of exciting guests will attend, the food will likely be excellent, and the atmosphere will be epic.
 This party will be talked about for years and might even make the cover of some famous magazine.

 In theory, this is how you and the entire marketing department should think about your email program, both short and long term.

-Now, imagine getting to the front door and having to find the teeny tiny doorbell on the ground near a dirt pile.
+Now, imagine getting to the front door and finding the teeny tiny doorbell on the ground near a dirt pile.
 Once inside the house, you have to be subjected to a rapid virus test after navigating a maze of hallways, only to find a pen and paper on the kitchen table.

 You are asked to write down your home address and birthday and what types of drinks and food you like to eat so that the party organizer can customize your experience for the party.
 You fill out the sheet, and then someone comes up to you, shakes your hand, says welcome to the party, and pushes you into the party room, which is packed with people, has a long line for drinks, the food table is small, and the music is turned up so loud, you can barely think, let alone converse.

-In a parallel email universe, this is sometimes the experience that subscribers have when they sign up for brands’ email—lots of hype with a less than ideal reality.
+In a parallel email universe, this is sometimes the experience subscribers have when they sign up for brands’ email—lots of hype with a less-than-ideal reality.

-The lead magnet email signups for your email program should reflect your brand and not be an arduous process, only to be disappointed when they get there.
+The lead magnet email signups for your email program should reflect your brand and not be arduous, only to be disappointed when they arrive.
 Think like a subscriber and ensure your process/house is in order.